Homelessness in the United States by state: Utah

 The primary focus was to put homeless people into housing first, and then help them deal with the underlying issues that made them became homeless from addictions, mental health and health care.
 The last step is then to help them find employment.
 Studies have shown investing in homes for the homeless actually saves money in the long run.

 It cost approximately $19,208 a year for the state to take care of its homeless people.
 This is through hospital visits, time in custody, shelter time and ambulance callouts.
 In comparison, it only cost approximately $7,800 a year for the state to provide a house and holistic case management.
 Critics say this solution may intensify laziness, however residents need to pay rent which is 30% of their income or $50 a month, whatever amount is greater.

 A reason behind the Utah success in eliminating homelessness can be attributed to an array of factors.
 Comparatively to other states such as California, Utah is quite small with a total population of 2,995,919 residents.
 It is one of the least densely populated states in the U.S. Utah has the 14th highest median average income and remarkably has the least income inequality of any U.S. state.
 Comparatively, homelessness in San Francisco is a major current issue.
 This is because it's the second most densely populated city in USA with large income inequality due to high rent and cost of living therefore making it a lot more difficult to implement the 'housing first' model of Utah.
 Overall, Utah has been quite progressive in its response to panhandling and begging, firstly by not considering it a crime and secondly by implementing the successful housing first program.

 Vermont

 Vermont has one of the highest rates of homelessness in the United States.
+The high rate may be a due to the state's more accurate reporting rather than an actual higher incidence of homelessness.